Hazihani/gachaorganiser/README.md

 - None at the moment

 ### To-do
-- Shows game reset time and detects local time zone
+- Shows game reset time
   - Converts all game server times to your local time zone.
   - Shows the time remaining until a game server's daily reset.
   - Automatically refreshes times every minute.
   - Option to refresh and display every second.
-  - Choose between 24-hour and 12-hour time formats.
 - Calculate inventory

 ## External Source